Padmashree02/Object_Detection-Yolo_V4/README.md

   > The inference time in the code has shown as 5289.31 ms but this is due to code had been executed under CPU runtime.

   > Thus, I have share another image in which the inference time is shown as 1980.17 ms and this was due to the same code that had been executed under GPU runtime.

+  > As the trained weight file's size is beyond github's limit.
+So, could not be able to upload .pb file, however the .pb file can be access from the SSD's respective github link.